Islam and abortion: Threat to the woman's life

 On the issue of the life of the woman, Muslims universally agree that her life takes precedence over the life of the fetus.
-This is because the woman is considered the "original source of life," while the fetus is only "potential" life.
+This is because the woman is considered the "source of life," while the fetus is only "potential" life.
 Muslim jurists agree that abortion is allowed based on the principle that "the greater evil [the woman's death] should be warded off by the lesser evil [abortion]."
-In these cases the physician is considered a better judge than the scholar.
+The physician is considered a better judge than the scholar in these cases.

 According to the Twelvers, there is consensus among ayatollahs that abortion is allowed only when it is medically proven that the life of a mother is in danger.
 Other than that, before or after 120 days, abortion is always forbidden, no matter the circumstances (such as problems with the fetus or poverty, etc.).

 Rape

 Some Muslim scholars have held that the child of rape is a legitimate child and thus it would be sinful to kill this fetus.
 Scholars permit its abortion only if the fetus is less than four months old, or if it endangers the life of its mother.

 Muslim scholars were urged to make exceptions in the 1990s following the rape of Bosnian and Albanian women by Serb soldiers.
-In 1991, the Grand Mufti of Palestine, Ekrima Sa'id Sabri took a different position than mainstream Muslim scholars.
-He ruled that Muslim women raped by their enemies during the Kosovo War could take abortifacient medicine, because otherwise the children born to those women might one day fight against Muslims.
+In 1991, the Grand Mufti of Palestine, Ekrima Sa'id Sabri, took a different position than mainstream Muslim scholars.
+He ruled that Muslim women raped by their enemies during the Kosovo War could take abortifacient medicine because otherwise, the children born to those women might one day fight against Muslims.

 Fetal deformity

-Some Sunni Muslim scholars argue that abortion is permitted if the newborn might be sick in some way that would make its care exceptionally difficult for the parents (e.g. deformities, mental handicaps).
-Widely quoted is a resolution of the Saudi-led jurisprudence council of Mekkah Al Mukaramah (the Muslim World League) passing a fatwa in its 12th session held in February 1990.
-This allowed abortion if the fetus was grossly malformed with untreatable severe condition proved by medical investigations and decided upon by a committee formed by competent trustworthy physicians, and provided that abortion is requested by the parents and the foetus is less than 120 days computed from moment of conception.
+Some Sunni Muslim scholars argue that abortion is permitted if the newborn might be sick in some way that would make its care exceptionally difficult for the parents (e.g., deformities, mental handicaps).
+Widely quoted is a resolution of the Saudi-led jurisprudence council of Mekkah Al Mukaramah (the Muslim World League) passing a fatwa in its 12th session in February 1990.
+This allowed abortion if the fetus was grossly malformed with an untreatable severe condition proved by medical investigations and decided upon by a committee formed by competent, trustworthy physicians, provided that the parents request abortion and the fetus is less than 120 days computed from the moment of conception.